callumgordon90/-Proyecto-7-GeeksHubsAcademy/README.md

 ***
 # Summary of the project:

-For this project we were tasked with creating a full functioning backend (Rest API with full CRUD functionality, connecting to a database).
+For this project we were tasked with creating a fully functioning backend (Rest API with full CRUD functionality, connecting to a database).

 The technologies used for this project were PHP, laraval and MySQL.